Nicholas Kaufman

-Nicholas Kaufman (ניקולס קאופמן) is a British-Israeli lawyer who has served as a defense attorney at the International Criminal Court.
+Nicholas Kaufman (ניקולס קאופמן) is a British-Israeli lawyer, specialising in international criminal law, who has served as a defense attorney at the International Criminal Court.

 Early life and education

 Kaufman was born in Liverpool in the United Kingdom to a Jewish family and grew up in Birmingham.
 He obtained his law degree from the University of Cambridge in 1989.
 He also studied at the Inns of Court School of Law in 1991.

 Career

 Early career

 After graduating from Cambridge, Kaufman worked as a defence lawyer in Birmingham before moving to Israel.
-He served the Military Advocate General’s Office of the Israel Defense Forces.
+He served in the Military Advocate General’s Office of the Israel Defense Forces.
 He worked on peace agreements and international law.

 Kaufman went on to work in a Tel Aviv law firm focusing on corporate law before transitioning to criminal law in 1996 by becoming a prosecutor in the Jerusalem District Attorney's Office.
-He took cases including those involving murder, rape, and terrorism.
+He was instructed in cases of murder, rape, and terrorism.